 Registration for the conference is available to the general public at www.indianaclayconference.com, with student and one-day pricing available.

 Two exhibitions at the Eskenazi School’s Grunwald Gallery offered free and open to the public complement activities at the convention center.
 "The State of Clay III" comprises juried works as well as ceramics made by demonstrating artists and conference organizers.
 Also currently on view, "Derivations" is an invitational exhibition of ceramics by artists who have studied at IU, encompassing figurative works, vessels, slip-cast pieces, ceramic installation and time-based media.
-"Derivations" is partially funded by the IU Bloomington Arts and Humanities Council through the Public Arts and Humanities Project and the College of Arts and Humanites Institute.
+"Derivations" is partially funded by the IU Bloomington Arts and Humanities Council through the Public Arts and Humanities Project and the College of Arts and Humanities Institute.

 A reception for the Grunwald exhibitions takes place Saturday, October 7, from 6 to 8 p.m., featuring a talk in the gallery by "State of Clay" exhibition juror Dick Lehman at 6:45 p.m.
 "Derivations" will remain on view through November 11.